brunokruse/Mappathon/README.md

 ## Max+Jitter
-Make sure you are using the latest version of Max 6.1
+Make sure you are using the latest version of Max 6.1 NB : the openGL capture example will not work with Max 5 !

-1. Download the Max6 Syphon objects from: http://bit.ly/ZLnY5n
+1. Download the Max6 Syphon objects from: <a href="http://bit.ly/1dj1Hm2" title="Download">http://bit.ly/1dj1Hm2</a>

 2. Install the objects in your Cycling '74 directory (you can make a new folder for this)

 <pre>
 Applications -> Cycling '74 -> Your Folder
 </pre>

-3. Run the examples from above.
+Ex1.
+The following example shows how to send out a regular jitter matrix through syphon : <a href="http://bit.ly/OOhZrV" title="Example1">http://bit.ly/OOhZrV</a>

+Ex2.
+This example shows how to use jit.gl.node to capture a 3d context to a texture and send it out via syphon: <a href="http://bit.ly/1gS3kSx" title="Example2">http://bit.ly/1gS3kSx</a>